 Extreme surface pressures and specific frictional forces are critical aspects that effect tool and work piece in a metal forming process.
 Knowledge of distribution of contact stresses and friction coefficients over the die surface is critical in formulating the right lubricant that has perform under demanding conditions.

 BECHEM is a leading worldwide producer of high performance special forming fluids and release agents for various forming processes.
 Apart from high quality wire drawing fluids, BECHEM also develops forming fluids for forging process, tube drawing process as well deep drawing and punching processes.

 Collaborating with end users machine and tool manufacturers, BECHEM has developed the next generation metal working fluids for the entire spectrum of metal working processes.

-- Enhanced emuslion stability resulting in savings of upto 50-100% on initial fills
+- Enhanced emulsion stability resulting in savings of unto 50-100% on initial fills

 Good Filter ability

 - 0.15 to 0.4 Kg per ton for drawing processes

 Provides excellent lubricity

 - Ensures 10-15% increase in die life